Alan-Cha/autoX-article/README.md

 ##### Continuous and automated experimentation

-Now that AutoX is watching the `httpbin` deployment, a new version of this deployment will relaunch the HTTP SLO validation test.
-However, the version update must be accompanied by a change to its *version label* (specifically, the `app.kubernetes.io/version` label).
+Now that AutoX is watching the `httpbin` deployment, a new version will relaunch the HTTP SLO validation test.
+The version update must be accompanied by a change to the deployment's *version label* (specifically, the `app.kubernetes.io/version` label); otherwise, AutoX will not do anything.

 For simplicity, we will simply change the version label to the deployment in order to relaunch the HTTP SLO validation test.
 In the real world, a new version would typically involve a change to the deployment spec (e.g., the container image) and this change should be accompanied by a change to the version label.